 If you are a developer doing BDD, as me, you’ll soon run into the joys of UI automation.
-The BDD community to day seems to lean towards running your specifications/test end-to-end in order to capture the whole stack of the application as well as getting great regression tests.
+The BDD community today seems to lean towards running your specifications/test end-to-end in order to capture the whole stack of the application as well as getting great regression tests.

 But tests against the GUI can be brittle, that part of the application is the one that most often is changed, in my experience.
 So writing automated stuff (in essence programs) against a changing environment is not very pleasant as you might well know.

-This is post is about using the Page Object pattern that can help you handle this brittleness as well as structuring your test code in a nice, maintainable way.
+This post is about using the Page Object pattern that can help you handle this brittleness as well as structuring your test code in a nice, maintainable way.
 That in turn will help us to place code in the right place – which I like.
 Some guidelines, if you like.

 Inspiration

 I have of course not invented this by myself, but rather been inspired by thoughts from the Ruby on Rails community.
-Actually (as a side note), during the last year I have learned a LOT from reading, watching and looking towards the Rails community.
+Actually (as a side note), during the last year I have learned a LOT from reading, watching, and looking towards the Rails community.
 Those guys are way ahead of us (in the .NET community) and we can learn much by “stealing” from them.

 They are all excellent – I recommend that you read them.
 I’ll be here waiting.
-To tell you how to I have started to implement this in .NET
+To tell you how to I have started to implement this in .NET.

 Page Object pattern